procopioos/Atari-Racer/README.md

 - Bump pip/github actions stuff
 - Removed the rain weather effect and RainPool system to simplify the gameplay loop
 - Reduced the car skin roster from 15 to 10 and renamed all skins for a more professional tone
+- Updated to Python 3.14 support and fixed sound bug

 ---